bhits/common-libraries/common-libraries/i18n-jpa-support/README.md

 ## Future

-It is planned to improve this library to use AOP (potentially AspectJ) on entity/object fields/methods, so an explicit use of `I18nService` won't be required and the i18n contents can be returned transparently.
+We plan to improve this library to use AOP (potentially AspectJ) on entity/object fields/methods, so an explicit use of `I18nService` will not be required and the i18n contents can be returned transparently.

 Example: